 Examining the scaling method of the Bitcoin network and its evolution from a store of value to a medium of exchange.

-Specifically, it focuses on the scaling method of the Bitcoin network as its main example, but also takes a broad look at the history of trade-offs in the cryptocurrency space as well to see why a layered approach makes the most sense.
+Specifically, it focuses on the scaling method of the Bitcoin network as its main example.
+It also takes a broad look at the history of trade-offs in the cryptocurrency space to see why a layered approach makes the most sense.

-The primary goal of this article is to examine the topic of how bitcoin has evolved as a medium of exchange, and more broadly to analyze the order in which new monetary assets can be accepted as a store of value and a medium of exchange.
+The primary goal of this article is to examine how Bitcoin has evolved as a medium of exchange and, more broadly, to analyze the order in which new monetary assets can be accepted as a store of value and a medium of exchange.

-As a big part of that, I’ll include an analysis of the Lightning network, which is a small but fast-growing payments layer that is interwoven into the Bitcoin network.
+As a big part of that, I’ll include an analysis of the Lightning network, a small but fast-growing payments layer interwoven into the Bitcoin network.

 This article is long, so I’ll summarize the main points up front here, and then spend the rest of the article diving into the details.